-Dental bridge is a good solution for a missing tooth, especially if it affects your smile.
+A dental bridge is a good solution for a missing tooth, primarily if it affects your smile.
 It is a cheaper alternative to implants, but not always possible.
 Bridges usually consist of at least three crowns fused together.

 How does your dentist do it?
 If you have healthy teeth on each side of a missing tooth, your dentist files down two healthy teeth to prepare them for the bridge.
 If you don’t have healthy teeth or enough teeth to support a bridge, then a dental implant may be surgically placed to provide proper support for the bridge.

-Dr. Zemskova makes a model of your teeth by taking impressions (molds).
-The mold is used to custom-make the artificial tooth (or teeth) and two crowns as one piece.
+Dr. Zemskova makes a model of your teeth by taking impressions (moulds).
+The mould is used to custom-make the artificial tooth (or teeth) and two crowns as one piece.
 This piece is called a bridge.

 Types of bridges